How Long Is EMT Training? Complete Timeline from Zero to Certified

 Before EMT School:

-• During EMT Training:
+During or After Training:

 EMT Training Costs and Timeline Investment